ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 my brother was asking me what to do in los angeles bc hes going there after neurips, next week with his wife and i was like LOL go to erehwon hahahaha i dunno thats the only thing prolly that city has over nyc, idc about los angeles hahahaha u know tho, i think bike riding in huntington beach is nicer than the boardwalk in nj tho, i will say that

+having a chill day, watching a movie or sopranos (bc i didnt watch it all month) later

 ------------------
 # Oct
 ------------------